 In the beginning

-The first class to go through all four years of One Course At A Time was the class of 1982.
+The first class to go through all four years of One Course At A Time was the class of 1982, which entered in the fall of 1978.
 Beth Becker ’83, now a professor of biology in Elgin, Illinois, wasn’t very far behind when she made a very snowy campus visit in the winter of 1978.

 “Talking to students, they were all in their first year of it.
 A lot of them had regular classes the year before or two years before.
 People seemed to have a pretty positive attitude about it,” Becker said.

 Those who had lived through the transition, she said, spoke glowingly about its positives.
 Her tour guide raved about how much better it was for track and cross country, because it was one set of deadlines, one set of homework.
 Students she spoke with in the wind ensemble echoed their love of the streamlined focus.

 So Becker took the leap, despite the blustery, cold visit, and took a chance on Mount Vernon, Iowa.
 Though she had never experienced anything like One Course, everything clicked right away.

 “I liked it.
 We had a lot of reading to do, but because it was the only class that we were dealing with, it was manageable,” she said.
 “It worked.”